-This event is the second event of a special series that Clean Energy Connections is doing on the Evolving Energy Vision in New York State.
+This event is the third event of a special series that Clean Energy Connections is doing on the Evolving Energy Vision in New York State.

 Watch the full event video from “Models for the Future Utility: Examining New York State’s Distributed System Platform Provider Vision” Originally broadcast on Wednesday, March 11, 2015.

 The New York Public Service Commission’s Reforming the Energy Vision (REV) is among the most forward-looking electric utility transformation initiatives in North America, if not globally.
 In short, the plan has the potential to fundamentally shift utility regulation to meet the needs of a more distributed, consumer-focused energy system that the future is quickly ushering in with the advent of distributed generation, storage, electric vehicles, smart homes and a plethora of next-generation energy technologies.
 The bedrock of the initiative is the definition and formation of Distributed System Platform Providers (DSPPs).
 This session will explore the definition of a DSPP and how it differs from today’s utility model, explain the values and incentives for all parties involved, outline new products and services that can be supported, put forth the challenges surrounding DER penetration, and investigate how DSPPs interact with other energy markets.